SquadFM/Falcon-4-BMS-Linux/README.md

 - In Steam, right click on Falcon 4.0 > Properties > Compatibility > enable "Force use of a specific Steam Play compatibility tool" > select Proton 7.0-6 (older/newer Proton versions should work too)
 - Run Falcon 4.0 once, then exit the game (this creates the folder /home/x/.local/share/Steam/steamapps/compatdata/429530)
 - Download BMS installer and updates from https://www.falcon-bms.com/downloads/ (use qBittorrent as other torrent apps have had issues with the download in the past)
-- Exit Steam; ideally restart computer and don't run any other programs, the BMS installer can be very sensitive and abort the installation
-- Install BMS from your ~/Download folder (other directories have caused the installer to abort on my end for whatever reason); Run in terminal:
+- Install BMS from your ~/Download folder; Run in terminal:

 `
 WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" wine "/home/x/Downloads/Falcon BMS_4.37_Full_Setup.exe"
 `
-- Let BMS install and try not to open any programs since it can cause the installer to fail
-- Once the installer is asking to search for updates, don't do it and instead finish the installation.
-The installer will most likely abort again if you try to let it find and install updates.
-Download the update from https://www.falcon-bms.com/downloads/ instead.
-- Install update (also from your ~/Download folder); run in terminal:

-`
-WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" wine "/home/x/Downloads/Falcon BMS_4.37_Update1.exe"
-`
+- wait for the installation to finish
+- optional: make a backup of the game folder if something breaks in the future:

+/home/x/.local/share/Steam/steamapps/compatdata/429530

 ## Run BMS
 - Find the path to the Proton executable you want to use, e.g.: